Previous Page Next Page

 • Faxed to SWI at 512-339-5900 or 800-647-7410 on official agency letterhead.

-SWI releases copies of recorded calls to law enforcement only for a criminal investigation.
-If a request is received by email, SWI may call the agency to verify the employment of the requestor before providing the recording.
+SWI releases copies of recorded calls to law enforcement only for criminal investigations.
+If a request is received by email, SWI may call the agency to verify the employment of the requester before providing the recording.

-The intake specialist completes an I&R Other Business Call to document the requestor’s call.
+The intake specialist completes an I&R Other Business Call.

-• Tells requestor to email the request to SWI Policy and Performance Management at the QAUNIT mailbox.
+• Tells the requester to email the request to SWI Policy and Performance Management (PPM) at the QAUNIT mailbox.

 3434 Completing a Call Recording Request